FromTellus/react-native-contacts/README.md

 # JavaScript React Native - Contact List

-Simple contacts-app made with React-Native as a one day mob-programming project.
+Simple contacts-app made with React-Native as a one day mob-programming project during a React-Native lecture week.
 Contains basic testing with react-native-tesing library and Jest.

 UI more or less done, needs some more functionality before being completed.